juliaoldham/juliaoldham.github.io/pages/cv.md

 permalink: /cv
 ---

-{%  Note, put two spaces after a line to make a linebreak rather than a new paragraph %}
+{% comment %} Note, put two spaces after a line to make a linebreak rather than a new paragraph
+{% comment %}

 **Solo and Collaborative Exhibitions and Projects**